Pornografia: Critical response

 Upon the 2009 American release, Michael Dirda wrote in The Washington Post that Pornografia "seems as sick, as pathologically creepy a novel as one is ever likely to read.
 In some ways, it resembles a rather more polymorphously perverse version of Les Liaisons Dangereuses or one of those disturbing fictions by European intellectuals that blend the philosophical with the erotic: Think of Georges Bataille's The Story of the Eye or Pierre Klossowski's Roberte Ce Soir. ...
 Through its sado-masochistic material and its almost Henry Jamesian analyses of human motives, Pornografia underscores Gombrowicz's lifelong philosophical obsession: the quest for authenticity."
 Dirda continued: "Certainly, most readers will find Pornografia perturbing, or worse: repulsive, confusing, ugly.
-As Milosz once said of Gombrowicz: 'He had no reverence whatsoever for literature.
+As Miłosz once said of Gombrowicz: 'He had no reverence whatsoever for literature.
 He derided it as a snobbish ritual, and if he practiced it, he attempted to get rid of all its accepted rules."